Akaishanox/NatureOfEnterpriseCA3/README.md

 Open http://localhost:3000

 ## Deployment
-Deployed using Netlify with Git-based automatic deployment.
+The application is deployed using Netlify and connected to a Github repository.
+Any changes pushed to the main branch automatically trigger a new deployment.

 ## Build for Netlify
 - Build command: `npm run build`